JACKI LYDEN, Host:

 TOTTEN: He signed on.
 The company also brought on David Franzoni, the writer behind the mega-hit "Gladiator."

-Professor STAN ROSEN (Chinese Film, University of Southern California): What China has right now is money.
+STAN ROSEN: What China has right now is money.

 TOTTEN: Stan Rosen is a professor of Chinese film at the University of Southern California.
 He says what China doesn't have is the infrastructure and talent to consistently make international box office hits.
 Hollywood does.
 So, the government is learning everything it can from the U.S. film biz.
 But Rosen says there's another reason China is so intent on making movies.